acend/kubernetes-basics-training/content/en/docs/04/_index.md

 sectionnumber: 4
 ---

-In this lab, we are going to deploy our first pre-built container image and look at the v concepts Pod, Service, and Deployment.
+In this lab, we are going to deploy our first pre-built container image and look at the concepts Pod, Service, and Deployment.

 ## Task {{% param sectionnumber %}}.1: Start and stop a single Pod